elAgala/alixpartners_challenge/README.md

 This code challenge has been made using Vue.js as JavaScript framework.
 In adittion to that, some modules/plugins like Vuex and Vuetify were used to complement and make the development easier.
-The programm counts with a local authentication method using some preset users that will be specified then.
+The program counts with a local authentication method using some preset users that will be specified then.

 ## Requirements